Ma'amoul

-Ma'amoul (معمول DIN /ar/) is a filled butter cookie made with semolina flour.
-Originating in the Arab world, the filling can be made with dried fruits like figs, dates, or nuts such as pistachios or walnuts, and occasionally almonds or cheese.
+Ma'amoul (معمول DIN /ar/) is a filled cookie made with semolina flour and butter.
+Originating in the Arab world, the filling can be made with dried fruits like figs, dates, or nuts such as pistachios, walnuts, and occasionally almonds or cheese.

 Ma'amoul is usually made during the holidays of Easter, and a few days before Eid (then stored to be served with Arab coffee and chocolate to guests who come during the holiday).
-It is popular throughout the Arab world, especially in the Arabian Peninsula.
+It is popular throughout the Arab world.

 They may be in the shape of balls, domed or flattened cookies.
 They can either be decorated by hand or be made in special wooden moulds called tabe.
 Different moulds can denote different fillings.

+Preparation

+The dough is prepared by mixing semolina and butter together and leaving the batter to rest so that the semolina absorbs the butter, before being used to enclose the filling, the filled ma'amoul is then squeezed into a mold then baked.

+History

+Levantine maʿamoul has been linked by food historians to kleicha, a Mesopotamian date-filled cookie attested since at least the medieval period, and to kahk, an ancient Egyptian date-filled cookie.

+An 1895 Egyptian Arabic-English dictionary by author Socrates Spiro described "maʿmûl" as "a kind of Syrian cake"; the name was translated as "made, manufactured".

+Late 19th-century proceedings by the International Congress of Orientalists described both ma'amoul and karabij with natef; ma'amoul was described as a small, round, nut-filled or plain semolina flour cookie with a decorated top, and karabij was described as a long, finger-shaped, nut-filled cookie served with or without natef cream.
+A recipe for walnut-filled ma'amoul appeared in the 1885 Beirut cookbook Ustadh al-Tabbakhin.

+In 1883, Swedish Orientalist Carlo Landberg described ornamented, date-filled ('ajwa) ma'amoul being made for Eid al-Adha in Syria.

 Variations

-The cookies can be filled with nuts (commonly used nuts are pistachios, almonds or walnuts) or dried fruits, most commonly orange-scented date paste.
+The cookies can be filled with nuts (commonly used nuts are pistachios, almonds or walnuts) or dried fruits (such as figs), most commonly orange-scented date paste.
+A variety of spices are also added to the dough, like mastic (Arabic gum) and mahleb, other common traditional flavorings include rose water.

+In Arabian Gulf cuisine, ma'amoul are traditionally flavored with saffron and cardamom, and sometimes made with white flour.

 In Turkey, maamouls are referred to as kömbe and the filling usually consists of crushed walnuts, ginger and cinnamon.

-Maamoul mad
+In Latakia, Syria, cheese is a traditional filling.

+Ma'amoul maad

-Ma'amoul maad (معمول مد) is a variation of ma'amoul where instead of shaping the dough into individial cookies, it is shaped into a 3-layer cake, with the semolina dough at the bottom layer, the filling in the second layer, and more semolina dough at the top layer.
+Ma'amoul maad (معمول مد) is a variation of ma'amoul where instead of shaping the dough into individual cookies, it is shaped into a 3-layer cake, with the semolina dough at the bottom layer, the filling in the second layer, and more semolina dough at the top layer.
 It is popular in Lebanon, where qishta is a popular filling besides nuts and dates.

 A similar dessert called dahdah (دحدح) is made in Palestine, specifically in Hebron.